JasperV/dotfiles/README.md

-configure all installed apps - save configs in mackup or in dotfiles - make that work from install again - vscode just in case also, also use that for sensitive files - .npmrc etc. which contain keys and such finder config as well? anka base image sync in mackup verify all files in homedir - gitignore + vscode settings bitwarden git credential helper rewrite - make work in all cases - e.g. sod + calcas both on dev.azure.com
+configure all installed apps - save configs in mackup or in dotfiles - make that work from install again - vscode just in case also, also use that for sensitive files - .npmrc etc. which contain keys and such finder config as well? anka base image sync in mackup? verify all files in homedir - gitignore + vscode settings bitwarden git credential helper rewrite - make work in all cases - e.g. sod + calcas both on dev.azure.com